kyavuzkurt/ur_ros_terminal/README.md

 ## Overview

 This is a ROS package for controlling various functions of the UR series robots which are not included in the official drivers.
 Despite the name it can be used for every UR series robot.
+The build is tested and working with UR5e on Ubuntu 20.04 ROS Noetic and UR3 on Docker with no problems.

 ## Requirements